quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 different to add the SID to the permanent table.
 This is non-trivial for encrypted CIDs, but straighforward for the Plaintext CID.
-As a result, Plaintext CID configurations are strongly encouraged to configure a small enough server ID to limit the size of the load balancer's table even if all possible codepoints are permanently assigned.
+As a result, Plaintext CID configurations are strongly encouraged to configure a small enough server ID to limit the size of the load balancer's table to a manageable memory footprint even if all possible codepoints are permanently assigned.

 # IANA Considerations